-Matt Phillips is a Sports Therapist & Running Coach with particular interest in movement & pain science.
+Matt Phillips is a Sports Therapist and Running Coach with a particular interest in movement & pain science.
 Though best known for helping runners (Running Injury Specialist for Running Fitness Magazine and writer for Runners Connect) Matt also works with many non-runners, especially people suffering from persistent pain.
 A keen advocate of evidence based treatment, Matt’s approach is often slightly different than what many are used to, with an emphasis on patient empowerment, self management and education.

 With a background in strength & conditioning, Matt turned his attention to Sports Therapy in 2001 whilst working closely with runners of all levels from couch to elite.
 Disillusioned with the predominant ‘structural’ focus of much of the manual therapy courses taught at the time, Matt turned his attention to the Learning & Moving principles of the Feldenkrais Method, drawing interesting parallels with emerging concepts from modern neuroscience.